Who are they?

 Geographically, they cover all London postcodes (with central, N, NW and SW London their heartland) and sometimes further afield (it all comes down to whether they have a tutor close by – recently, they’ve managed to place a tutor in Liverpool and another in Spain), while online tutoring takes place worldwide but especially in UK, China, Hong Kong, Europe, USA, Canada, UAE and Israel.

 Partnerships are strong (as you might expect, given the holistic approach), with an impressive array of professionals, particularly for SEN - including educational psychologists, occupational therapists and clinical psychiatrists.
 JK collaborates with schools too, with some eg The Connaught School referring pupils to them for support, while others eg The Hampshire School, Chelsea use JK to provide bespoke interview prep for the 11+ and 13+.
 JK also provides some SEN specialist teaching in schools.
+JK also work closely with a number of Dukes national and international schools as well as collaborating closely with other Dukes Plus organisations.

 Background and basics

 Around 350 tutors serve roughly 400 families.
 All are Oxbridge/Russell Group graduates and/or have a teaching qualification.
 They come to JK via referral from other tutors, ads in universities or TES, web searches and the JK website, although only around one in 10 applicants makes it through to the interview by Lorrae – described by tutors as ‘friendly but tough.’
 ‘I didn’t feel intimidated and actually rather enjoyed it, but it was quite clear they are looking for the best of the best,’ said one.
-Lorrae says she’s looking for evidence of ‘spark’ and ‘passion,’ with academic brilliance a given.
+JK say they are looking for evidence of ‘spark’ and ‘passion,’ with academic brilliance a given.
 Two professional references are taken up, all tutors have an enhanced DBS check and maths tutors have an additional assessment including mock lesson.

 Matching is paramount and despite the size of the company, it maintains the personal touch.
-‘As the client’s story unfolds, we think, “Ah they’ll need a Josh or Sophie type,”’ explains Lorrae – with the final choice of tutors dependent not just on subject but personality and style of teaching.’
+‘As the client’s story unfolds, we think, “Ah they’ll need a Josh or Sophie type,”’ explains Katie – with the final choice of tutors dependent not just on subject but personality and style of teaching.’

 Tutors told us they feel ‘hugely respected,’ empowered’ and ‘very involved,’ with ‘a real sense of belonging.’
 ‘They are the most lovely company to work with – an absolute pleasure.’
 ‘They are the best agency I have come across from training, monitoring, teaching and learning.’
 Some would like to see ‘more sharing of resources and ideas between tutors’ and ‘more socials for tutors to meet each other.’